- Who are caregivers, and what do they do?

 Attorneys can help with difficult issues

-In some cases, such as consent for the health care team to share information, legal issues can typically be handled without a lawyer (attorney at law).
-There are times when one may be needed, though.
+In some cases, such as consent for the health care team to share information, legal issues can be handled without a lawyer (attorney at law).
+But there are times when one may be needed.
 In cases where there is disagreement about advance directives or durable powers of attorney among family members and loved ones, a lawyer can help.
 The lawyer can talk with the patient and draw up documents that say exactly who makes decisions for the patient if he or she becomes unable to do so.
-Or the patient may want to say what to do or not to do in certain health related situations.
+Or the patient may want to say what to do or what not to do in certain health-related situations.